App details the lower operating costs of variablefrequency drives

-Users open the the $aving Predictor app for the iPhone from Yaskawa America Inc. and then select between Fan Application and Pump Application.
-Enter data such as cost per kWh, utility rebate, motor power, and motor efficiency.
+The $aving Predictor app for the iPhone from Yaskawa America Inc., Waukegan, Ill., estimates the money saved from using variable- frequency drives (VFD) as compared to conventional methods to control threephase electric motor speeds.
+Users open the program and select between Fan Application and Pump Application.
+Then enter data such as cost per kilowatt-hour, utility rebate, motor power, and motor efficiency.
 Other inputs include drive cost, installation cost, operation times, and duty cycles.
-The app shows a payback analysis in terms of energy cost saving/year and energy usage saved/year.
+The app shows a payback analysis in terms of energy cost saving/year and energy saved/year.
 The app also shows the payback time.
 An e-mail button lets users easily send analysis results to colleagues.

 Build your own robot “buddy”